Abubakar101/face-analysis/README.md

 ---
 ### Features that can be added.
-- Select multiple cards to delete - working on
+- [X] Select | Unselect multiple cards to delete
-- User authentication and authorization
+- User authentication and authorization - using firebase
+- Same image sizes